-In its decision of 18 July 2017, The Hague Court of Appeal held that the arbitral tribunal's interim measures did not violate public order, because the interim measures did not require Ecuador to exert any influence over the Ecuadorian courts in respect of the outcome of any legal proceedings or on the content of any judgment rendered.
+The decision of The Hague District Court was upheld by The Hague Court of Appeal in its decision of 18 July 2017.[24]
+The Court of Appeal held that the arbitral tribunal's interim measures did not violate public order, because the interim measures did not require Ecuador to exert any influence over the Ecuadorian courts in respect of the outcome of any legal proceedings or on the content of any judgment rendered.
 An order directed at a state to (merely) suspend or to have suspended a judgment does not in itself violate public order, in the Court of Appeal's view.
 Although the Court of Appeal acknowledged that the interim relief measures imposed by the arbitral tribunal may well have adversely affected the Ecuadorian citizens who have an interest in execution of the Lago Agrio judgment and who may have suffered losses as a consequence of the suspended execution, this, according to the Court of Appeal, does not imply that the arbitral tribunal should have refrained from the contested interim relief measures.
 According to the Court of Appeal, the arbitral tribunal's interim measures imposed the (implicit) obligation on Ecuador to take the rights and interests of the Ecuadorian citizens into account in the execution of the interim measures.
-In April 2019, the Dutch Supreme Court confirmed the decision of the Hague Court of Appeal.